 - Highest interest rates and fees

 - Private money lenders are usually more flexible

 4 Questions to Consider When Choosing a Type of Loan

 1. Can you do better?

 Expensive loans of any kind should never be your first choice if you can help it.
-According to Uri Pearl, part of the execution team at Lev Capital, you should always shoot for the stars, starting with your own personal bank.
+According to Uri Pearl, a Financing Expert at Lev, you should always shoot for the stars, starting with your own personal bank.
 Ask them what they’re looking for in a potential borrower.
 Assess your personal finances and income for ways to improve.
 If you don’t try, you’ll never know.

 Not all bridge loans are created equal.
 Your mindset should be for lenders to compete to give you better terms.
 Before jumping on a hard money loan, Wilmot recommends considering the slower route — improving your credit, getting any criminal record expunged, buying a cheaper property with better terms, and stabilizing it to the point where a bank would do the deal.